rik-cross/monogame-milk/README.md

 # MILK -- MonoGame Intuitive Library Kit

-MILK is an ECS engine based on MonoGame, with a focus on ease of use.
+MILK is a simple ECS engine based on MonoGame, with a focus on ease of use.

 ### Usage